dalembertian/mybgg/README.md

 Wishlist       35

 ```
+*(I consider games played when I gave them a score, and unplayed otherwise.
+This command does not look into actual play logs)*

 List of designers of the games I have, ordered by the average of my rank (disregarding non-scored games):